Compliance & Provenance

 FY20

-Section 848 of the FY2020 National Defense Authorization Act prohibits the Department of Defense from operating or procuring unmanned aircraft systems and components manufactured in covered foreign countries.
+Section 848 of the FY2020 National Defense Authorization Act prohibits the DoD from operating or procuring unmanned aircraft systems and components manufactured in covered foreign countries.
 It established the baseline restriction on Chinese drone components across DoD programs.

 02